Introducing Lifesong Liberia Vocational College!

 Introducing Lifesong Liberia Vocational College

-In March, we launched our vocational program with 100 students from our school and from the Marshall community.
+In March, we launched our vocational program with 100 students from our school and from the local community.

 The students are currently enrolled in four programs, all of which are being taught by professionals: